adamchainz/pelican_novapost/content/thou-shalt-polyfill.md

 Solution: Polyfill.

-You don't have to assume that all your users are using sh**ty browsers, just make it so they all get as many _decent_ APIs as possible.
+You don't have to assume that all your users are using sh\*\*ty browsers, just make it so they all get as many _decent_ APIs as possible.
-That will make for a better experience for the users of modern browsers and it will as well ease the transition up.
+That will make for a better experience for the users of modern browsers and it will also ease the transition when you won't need to use a particular polyfill anymore.

-In a word, polyfills prefer graceful degradation to progressive enhancement.
+In a word, polyfills favor graceful degradation to progressive enhancement.

 ## How do I...